 Third, attempts to reconstruct diffusion processes from direct citations confront the challenge that citation practices differ both qualitatively and quantitatively across disciplines and in time, and that citations may be made in response to skewed incentive structures of academic publishing (Crespo et al. 2013, Garfield 1979, Wilhite/Fong 2012).
 By reconstructing the epistemic domain from the citations made by present-day authors who are writing many years after the fact, we effectively circumvent this problem.
 Finally, co-citation analysis ensures that connections between papers with topical overlap are established even if those connections are not made explicit in the papers themselves.
 For example, many papers published in the 1950s refer indirectly to "von Neumann Morgenstern utility functions" without citing the TGEB explicitly.
-To the extent that the scientific innovation is modified in the process of its diffusion, co-citation of two contributions and with the publication an original innovation in order to justify a new formulation.10 Finally, even if direct citation data were available for the time period of our study, research has found that co-citation analysis generates markedly better representations of ongoing research frontiers than do direct citations (Boyack/Klavans 2010).
+To the extent that the scientific innovation is modified in the process of its diffusion, co-citation of two contributions and with the publication containing the scientific innovation can also signal critical engagement and even rejection of an original innovation in order to justify a new formulation.
+Finally, even if direct citation data were available for the time period of our study, research has found that co-citation analysis generates markedly better representations of ongoing research frontiers than do direct citations (Boyack/Klavans 2010).